 On top of the ice cream sandwiches, I spread about half a jar of hot fudge topping, and topped that off with a layer of crushed Oreo cookies.
 Make sure to reserve about 1/4 cup of the crushed cookies to sprinkle on top later!

 Finally, I added another layer of the chocolate ice cream and folded the plastic wrap over the top.
 Into the freeze it went for about four hours to freeze through.

-How easy is that?!?
+How simple is that?!?
 After freezing, I easily removed the ice cream cake from the pan and transferred it to a serving platter.
-I topped it off with the Reddi-wip and a sprinkling of the reserved crushed Oreo cookies.
+Then I topped it off with the Reddi-wip and a sprinkling of the reserved crushed Oreo cookies.
 You could also warm up the rest of the hot fudge topping to drizzle over the top -- yum!